Ford Riley

-Ford Riley is an American producer, screenwriter, lyricist, and voice actor.
-He is best known for creating the Disney Junior animated television series Special Agent Oso (2009-2012) and he most recently created and developed the animated television series The Lion Guard (2016-2019), based on Disney's The Lion King.
+Ford Riley is an American producer, screenwriter and voice actor.
+He is best known for creating the Disney Junior animated television series Special Agent Oso (2009–2012) and he most recently created and developed the animated television series The Lion Guard (2016–2019), based on Disney's 1994 film The Lion King.
 Riley also serves as the series' executive producer.

 Education and early career

 Riley is a graduate of New York University Tisch School of the Arts, where he studied theater and film.
 He studied briefly in Prague before returning to his hometown of Pittsburgh, where he worked at the Pittsburgh Public Theater and the Heinz Endowments.
 He has cited his time working in Pittsburgh as being a huge motivator to pursue his own artistic endeavors.

 Writing

 Upon relocating to Los Angeles, Riley began writing for animation in 1998, starting with Disney’s Timon & Pumbaa, followed by Recess, Teacher’s Pet and Teamo Supremo.
 He went on to work for Nickelodeon as a staff writer on ChalkZone and freelancer on Wow!
 Wow!
 Wubbzy!.
-His credits also include episodes of Megas XLR, Hi Hi Puffy AmiYumi, and Hero 108 for Cartoon Network.
+His credits also include episodes of Megas XLR, Hi Hi Puffy AmiYumi, and Hero: 108 for Cartoon Network.

-In 2004 Riley delved into animated features, writing the screenplay for the full-length animated feature Robotech: The Shadow Chronicles, based on the long-running television series Robotech.
+In 2004, Riley delved into animated features, writing the screenplay for the full-length animated feature Robotech: The Shadow Chronicles, based on the long-running television series Robotech.

 Following Robotech, Riley developed the TV series The Land Before Time for Universal Animation Studios, based on the 1988 film by George Lucas and Steven Spielberg and its long-running series of direct-to-video features.
 He created that series’ first recurring villain, Red Claw (a Tyrannosaurus Rex.)
 In addition to overseeing the writing of every episode of the series, Riley personally wrote numerous individual episodes.
 He also co-wrote all of the songs for the series with Michele Brourman.

 Between working on Robotech: The Shadow Chronicles and The Land Before Time, Riley developed his own series, Special Agent Oso, for Disney Junior.
 Special Agent Oso was originally pitched as a series of interstitials in 2004.
 However, during development, it was moved from the interstitial to series development track.
 Riley was given the green light for production of Oso in June 2007.
 A series of interstitials was spun off from Special Agent Oso in 2011, entitled Special Agent Oso: Three Healthy Steps.

 In 2014, it was announced that Riley was developing a spin-off television series based on Disney's The Lion King film franchise for Disney Junior, entitled The Lion Guard.
 Riley is executive producer of both the television movie The Lion Guard: Return of the Roar, and its subsequent TV series.
 In addition, Riley had a minor voice role as Big Baboon in Return of the Roar, and is the voice of Njano on the series.